robindotis/contented/docs/docs.md

 ### Example markdown file

-A typical Markdown content file might therefore look something like this:
+A typical complete Markdown file might therefore look something like this:

 ```
 ---